 Finally, check out what would be awesome to see along your journey!
 Use that freedom to go wherever you want well!
 Know where you want to go, so you can take a detour to check out that Wanderlist item, or so you can see the world’s largest ball of yarn, you never know the gems you can find on the road!

-Many people think road trips are the frugal option for travel.
+Many people think road trips are a frugal option for travel.
 When you are traveling with a larger number of people or for long distances, this can definitely be true.
 The costs of a road trip can add up quickly, however.
-To make sure that you don’t run out of money half way to your destination, you should plan out your budget before you go.
+To make sure that you don’t run out of money halfway to your destination, you should plan out your budget before you go.

 You should track gas prices in the month or so leading up to your trip.
 Based on the current prices, the cost of your trip can vary tremendously.
 If you are planning on driving in a country different than your home country, make sure that you keep in mind exchange rates and whether prices are per gallon or per liter.
 The difference can be significant and can totally throw off your budget, if not properly calculated.